-- Allow filets to rest on the counter for 30-60 minutes so they can come to room temperature
+- Before cooking allow filets to rest on the counter for 30-60 minutes so they can come to room temperature

 - Allow the pan to heat for several minutes so that it is very hot when steaks are placed.
 You should hear the pssshhhhhh sound when that meat hits the pan!

-- Sear on the cooktop then finish in the oven to perfection!
+- Sear on the cooktop until solid grill marks form then finish in the oven to perfection!
 I will give you the timing for perfect ‘done-ness’ in the recipe below.

 - Allow to rest for five minutes once removed from the oven.
 This allows the juices to redistribute.